g0djan/readme/READ.md

 * `AWS_REGION`(eg. `us-west-2`)

-WAL-G can automatically determine the S3 bucket's region using `s3:GetBucketLocation`, but if you wish to avoid this API call or forbid it from the applicable IAM policy, specify:
+WAL-G can automatically determine the S3 bucket's region using `s3:GetBucketLocation`, but if you wish to avoid this API call or forbid it from the applicable IAM policy, specify this variable.

 * `AWS_ENDPOINT`